Marko Rudan: Western Sydney Wanderers

 On 31 January 2022, Rudan was announced as the interim head coach of the Western Sydney Wanderers A-League men's team until the end of the 2021–22 season.
-The Wanderers made a bright start to life under new management, beating Perth Glory 1-0 in Mark Rudan’s first game in charge.
+The Wanderers made a bright start to life under new management, beating Perth Glory 1–0 in Mark Rudan’s first game in charge.
 On 4 March 2022, Rudan signed a permanent two-year extension until the end of the 2023–24 season.
-In the same week, Rudan guided Western Sydney to a 2-0 triumph over Sydney FC in the Sydney Derby.
+In the same week, Rudan guided Western Sydney to a 2–0 triumph over Sydney FC in the Sydney Derby.

+On 16 May 2024, Rudan departed as Wanderers manager, by mutual consent.

 Personal life

 Rudan's elder sister Mariana was a presenter on Australian football program The World Game.

+Born "Marko", Rudan has been known for most of his professional life as "Mark".
+He reverted to using his birth name in 2022 in honour of his mother, Ana, who has been battling brain cancer.

+Rudan's father, Luka Rudan, died in May 2025.